mctinker/Map-Tasker/README.md

 #### - Tasker full or partial backup or exported XML file.

-(anyname.xml…you will be prompted to locate and identify your Tasker backup/exported XML file) on your MAC, created by Tasker version 5 or version 6.
+(anyname.xml…you will be prompted to locate and identify your Tasker backup/exported XML file) on your desktop, created by Tasker version 5 or version 6.
 Optionally, this can be fetched directly from your Android device (see Note 2).

 ### Installation